 This will be challenging when they are first born, but should get easier as your baby turns 2 to 3 months old.

-In those early months, your baby will fall asleep while feeding—that’s okay!
+In those early months, your baby will fall asleep while nursing—that’s okay!

 Don’t stress over it too much and just continue to separate feeding from sleep when you can.
 Even a quick diaper change after the feed can help.